-All the major brands of dog food offer a specialist senior versions of their most popular lines.
-Specifically formulated to suit your dog’s changing eating habits and nutritional requirements, “senior” dog food is generally packed with high quality protein, and is designed to be easy to chew and digest.
+All the major brands of dog food offer a specialist senior version of their most popular lines.
+Specifically formulated to suit your dog’s changing eating habits and nutritional requirements, “senior” dog food is generally packed with high-quality protein and is designed to be easy to chew and digest.
 Senior dog food contains a careful balance of the nutrients older dogs need to stay happy and healthy, with a good mix of antioxidants and fatty acids to support their joints and immune systems.
 Finally, because senior dogs are less active and have slower metabolisms, their food generally has a lower calorie content.

 Take Things Slowly

-Introduce your dog to the senior dog food gradually.
-A sudden chance might cause some digestive issues, so begin by adding small portions of senior food to your dog’s bowl, aiming to make a complete shift over a period of 7-10 days.
+Introduce your dog to senior dog food gradually.
+A sudden change might cause some digestive issues, so begin by adding small portions of senior food to your dog’s bowl, aiming to make a complete shift over a period of 7-10 days.